Priority Timeline: Conceptual Parallels Between Micah Blumberg’s Work and Earl K. Miller’s Publications (2017–2025)

 Independent literature (2010→): Alpha‑gamma gating and split/transfer phenomena long predate 2025; Miller’s item is a new demonstration, not the birth of the idea.
 Frontiers+1

-Key Invariants in Blumberg’s Self-Aware Networks (SAN) Theory
+Core Concepts in Blumberg’s Self Aware Networks (SAN) Theory

-2. Phase-Wave Coding & Fractal Oscillations: A core tenet of SAN is that information is encoded in phase relationships of oscillations (“phase wave differentials”) rather than solely in neural firing rates GitHub GitHub.
+Phase-Wave Coding & Fractal Oscillations: A core tenet of SAN is that information is encoded in phase relationships of oscillations (“phase wave differentials”) rather than solely in neural firing rates GitHub GitHub.
 Blumberg describes conscious perception as a tomographic rendering in the phase-variance domain – essentially a volumetric 3D “screen” of brainwave phase patterns that the brain observes internally GitHub GitHub.
 High-frequency oscillations (e.g. gamma) act as “ink” encoding fine details, while low-frequency waves (alpha/beta) provide a contextual “canvas” or baseline GitHub GitHub.
 Crucially, SAN claims that every perceptual “frame” is timed by wavefront collisions and phase resets, not by a global clock GitHub.
 This invariant is distinctive in that it treats phase alignment and cross-frequency coupling as the fundamental currency of cognition (a “mechanical” origin of conscious moments).
-Any equivalent theory must reproduce this phase-centric coding (for example, via oscillatory interference producing stable representations).
+A closely comparable account would need to capture the same phase-forward view of representation, such as stable patterns arising from oscillatory interference.

-4. Dynamic Categorization Architecture (Spatial Patching of Information): Blumberg’s theory implies that the brain can separate “general” vs “specific” information along different structures or scales.
+Dynamic Categorization Architecture (Spatial Patching of Information): Blumberg’s theory implies that the brain can separate “general” vs “specific” information along different structures or scales.
 He describes a hierarchical, fractal organization: high-level predictive schemas vs low-level sensory details are handled by interacting networks (e.g., cortical layer differentials, or distinct “neural arrays” for different aspects) GitHub GitHub.
 In SAN, cortical layers and columns act as semi-autonomous agents that create a distributed “blackboard” architecture: for example, Layer 4 (and frontal regions) carries contextual alpha/beta signals (rules, goals) that stencil the input, whereas Layers 2/3 carry gamma activity encoding the sensory content GitHub GitHub.
 The concept of “patches” or arrays representing different items or steps, which can move or be reallocated, is inherent in Blumberg’s description of NAPOT (Neural Array Projection Oscillation Tomography) as well GitHub GitHub.
-Thus, an invariant is the notion of physically or functionally distinct subspaces for different categories of information (e.g. rule vs data), with oscillations linking them into coherent thought.
+One recurring idea is that different kinds of information, such as task rules versus specific content, can be treated as occupying distinct functional or anatomical ‘spaces,’ with rhythmic activity helping coordinate how those spaces interact within a single train of thought.
 Any equivalent model should demonstrate that generalizable frameworks (like task rules) are maintained separately from specific content, yet bound together by rhythmic coordination.

-5. Multi-Scale Self-Similarity and “Agents” Across Scales: Blumberg stresses that similar computational principles repeat from micro to macro scales: e.g., each neuron or column is an “agent” performing oscillatory integration, and larger brain regions do the same in a nested fashion GitHub GitHub.
+Multi-Scale Self-Similarity and “Agents” Across Scales: Blumberg stresses that similar computational principles repeat from micro to macro scales: e.g., each neuron or column is an “agent” performing oscillatory integration, and larger brain regions do the same in a nested fashion GitHub GitHub.
 This leads to fractal entification: the emergence of observers at multiple scales from oscillatory patterns GitHub GitHub.
 Invariantly, coherence and synchronization at one scale produce emergent stable patterns at the next scale (e.g., cellular oscillations → columnar rhythms → whole-brain wave coherence).
 This concept is quantitatively captured by invariants like the 1/f magnitude–frequency law (higher amplitude for lower-frequency rhythms) which Blumberg explicitly notes as the basis for tonic vs phasic role differentiation GitHub.
-Any equivalent theory must accommodate this multi-scale integration (for instance, showing how local oscillatory events scale to global brain states while preserving information – a property SAN demonstrates via tomographic reconstruction across layers GitHub GitHub).
+A closely related account would need to make sense of how activity links across scales, from local oscillatory events to larger-scale brain states, in a way that preserves coherent information flow, as SAN describes through layer-spanning, tomography-style reconstruction.

 Field/Ephaptic Coupling: Prior to 2023, Miller’s publications did not propose that endogenous electric fields drive inter-regional coordination in cognition.
 The focus was on neurons and synaptic networks.
 Brain rhythms (measured via LFPs/EEG) were often considered correlates or by-products of neural firing, not causal coordinating mechanisms.
 Indeed, MIT news notes that historically such rhythms were “dismissed solely as byproducts of neural activity” news.mit.edu.
 Miller’s own research through the 2000s and 2010s emphasized spiking neurons and circuits as the basis of working memory and cognitive control nature.com.
 For example, the classic model was persistent spiking activity to hold information nature.com; local field potential analyses were secondary tools to reveal population dynamics nature.com.
 Nowhere in Miller’s pre-2023 papers is ephaptic coupling (the direct field effect between neurons) discussed as a means of communication – this concept only appears in 2023 when new evidence emerged news.mit.edu news.mit.edu.
 In short, Miller (pre-2023) lacked an equivalent to Blumberg’s “electric field as conductor” invariant.
 The idea that “the electric field is the conductor of the neural orchestra” news.mit.edu is new in Miller’s 2023 commentary, not found in earlier Miller lab work.